TCM: Cupping, Scraping, Ginger Therapy.

 • The leeches release potent enzymes that prevent blood clotting in the affected area.
 Sucking the blood improves blood and lymph circulation, removes toxins accumulated in the contaminated area, and thus helps the area's recovery.

-• This is the only treatment I have not experienced; all the treatments are listed on this site.
+• It is the only treatment I have not experienced; all the treatments are listed on this site.
 In my opinion, treating medical leeches is ineffective in systemic and internal diseases.
 However, leeches have no significant side effects.
 (Except maybe disgusted)

 Medical leeches are still considered an effective treatment in some cases.
 The main risk is infection by parasitic pathogens.